 The Housatonic Library provides resources and services in support of the academic programs of the college.
 To the extent possible, it also serves the personal and non-curricular intellectual needs of the faculty, staff and students.
 Students come to the Library to find information, do research, write a paper, study, or collaborate on a project in a pleasant atmosphere, and, sometimes, just to relax and read the newspaper or browse the New Books collection.
 The Library has 23 computers, and collaborative computers in the 6 study rooms, for student use.
 The staff is helpful, friendly and knowledgeable.
-Librarians are available during all hours of Library operation.
-The Library maintains a web site at www. housatonic.edu/student-services/library.

-The Library maintains an open stack book collection of over 52,300 print volumes and an electronic book collection of 48,129 volumes.
-Books, with the exception of those in the Reference and Reserve sections, may be checked out.
-The Library maintains a substantial multi-media collection of film and audiobooks, most of which may be checked out.
-The DVD collection offers both feature films and educational titles.
-The Library also provides access to Films on Demand, a video streaming service of 32,430 titles.
+Librarians are available during all hours of Library operation both at the Reference Desk and via the online Library web Chat.
+The Library maintains site а at www.housatonic.edu/student-services/library educational titles.
+The Library also provides access to Films on Demand, a video streaming service of 34,928 titles.
 The Library offers a print periodical collection of approximately 100 current titles.
 Periodicals are for use in the Library only.
 All students, staff, and faculty may obtain a free subscription to The New York Times online.

+The Library maintains an open stack book collection of over 53,747 print volumes and an electronic book collection of 51,324 volumes.
+Books, with the exception of those in the Reference and Reserve sections, may be checked out.
+The Library maintains a substantial multi-media collection of film and audiobooks, most of which may be checked out.
+The DVD collection offers both feature films and